-You may be stunned to read this, but after living in Germany for 4 years, I have discovered that Germans do things differently than you do in the United States.
+You may be stunned to read this, but after living in Germany for 4 years, I have discovered that Germans do things differently than you do in the United States and the situation with a German kitchen when you are buying or renting a house there is just one of them — but it is a big one.

 When you rent or buy a place, you have to go out to a kitchen store and buy a custom kitchen to fit into the kitchen room of the place you are renting.
 I still have a hard time getting my head around this — why people take custom made kitchens away from the room they were custom built to fit in when they move…they aren’t going to fit in their new kitchen, but they take them anyway.

-Who was the first moron to rent a house with no kitchen and be happy about dropping a few thousand deutschmarks buying a kitchen for house he didn’t own?
+Who was the first moron to rent a house with no kitchen and be happy about dropping a few thousand euros buying a kitchen for house he didn’t own?

 It is simply the dumbest rental system I have ever encountered.

 Imagine this, you are moving to a new city for a job, school, love and you begin your apartment search.
 The first place you go is in a great location, good size, affordable price; you go to look at it and when you get to the kitchen room, there are 4 walls, a few outlets, a whole in the floor for the sewer and 2 water lines coming out of the wall.
-The real estate agent tells you that if you want a sink, stove, cabinets, etc, that you will have to go buy them.
+The real estate agent tells you that if you want a sink, stove, german cabinets, that you will have to go buy them, whether you want a discount german kitchen or designer german kitchen.

 My wife and I, in a brilliant financial move that has brought us to the brink of bankruptcy on a few occasions, bought a house while in Germany.
 As is the norm, the kitchen was largely absent.
 Our kitchen room actually still had all the cabinets and a sink, which was a total surprise, but they were at least 30 years old and the most hideous shades of puke green, fecal brown and bile yellow.